-An Overview of Different Types of Selling
+Different Types of Selling and When to Use Them

 Sales professionals know that different types of products/services, companies with different values, and different types of customers require different types of selling strategies.
 It’s important to understand what distinguishes each type of selling to identify the one that best matches your organization’s needs so you can develop an effective sales plan.